 - Drink mint tea (Moroccan Tea) at Cafe Hafa – Michael Jackson, Mick Jagger, Jimi Hendrix, Tennessee Williams, Paul Bowles and more have done the very same thing! 🙂

-- There are some cool places to see just outside of Tangier, read my recommendations on Asilah below for more info.
+- There are some cool places to see just outside of Tangier—check out my recommendations on Asilah below.

 Chaouen (2 hour drive from Tangier) is an iconic Moroccan town known for its bright blue buildings (no one knows the real reason why they’re blue—best reason I heard was because mosquitos don’t like this color).
-During our visit we drank tea at a charming teahouse in the center, purchased some gorgeous hand-woven blankets, beautiful silver jewelry, and I paid a local women to draw a traditional henna tattoo on my hand.
-Chefchaouen is the iconic blue city of Morocco and I would definitely recommend checking it out during your visit.
+During our visit we drank tea at a charming teahouse in the center, shopped local for gorgeous hand-woven blankets and handmade silver jewelry.
+Although it’s super touristy it was one of my favorite cities on this trip to Morocco.
 You can get to Chefchaouen from Tangier by bus or train.